Oliver Tickell: Editorship of The Ecologist

-Upon his appointment in October 2013 as editor of The Ecologist, Oliver Tickell said:

-"I am very excited to being[sic] taking on this role.
-The Resurgence Trust is a fantastic place for The Ecologist to be.
-I have been reading The Ecologist since the 1980s and am ever-mindful of its values and principles.
-My aim is to manifest those values in a different media landscape and I particularly want to make the website more interactive so it becomes a focus for ideas and debate serving the green movement."
+Upon his appointment in October 2013 as editor of The Ecologist Tickell said had been a reader of the magazine since the 1980s and was "ever-mindful of its values and principles.
+My aim is to manifest those values in a different media landscape and I particularly want to make the website more interactive so it becomes a focus for ideas and debate serving the green movement".

-In January 2014, Private Eye magazine published the following criticism of Tickell:

-"Most hacks and news organisations have long blocked or junked rants from the Lockerbie-bombing conspiracy theorist Patrick Haseldine.
-Not so The Ecologist magazine."

-"Oliver Tickell, the new editor, has just published 'the shocking truth' of Lockerbie by the man who styles himself 'Emeritus Professor of Lockerbie Studies'.
-Haseldine has long claimed that Pan Am 103 was blown up by the apartheid South African government in order to kill an unfortunate Swedish passenger, Bernt Carlsson, the UN Assistant Secretary-General and UN Commissioner for Namibia."
+In January 2014 Private Eye magazine criticised Tickell for his publishing of an article by Patrick Haseldine in The Ecologist which attributed the Lockerbie bombing of flight Pan Am 103 to a conspiracy by the apartheid South African government to murder Bernt Carlsson, the UN Assistant Secretary-General and UN Commissioner for Namibia."